coil-kt/coil/docs/image_loaders.md

 # Image Loaders

-[`ImageLoader`](image_loaders.md)s are [service objects](https://publicobject.com/2019/06/10/value-objects-service-objects-and-glue/) that execute [`Request`](requests.md)s.
+`ImageLoader`s are [service objects](https://publicobject.com/2019/06/10/value-objects-service-objects-and-glue/) that execute [`ImageRequest`](image_requests.md)s.
 They handle caching, data fetching, image decoding, request management, bitmap pooling, memory management, and more.
 New instances can be created and configured using a builder:

 ```kotlin
 val imageLoader = ImageLoader.Builder(context)